-In 1955, Nancy was initiated into Chapter BT, Worthington, her mother's chapter (Harriet Watrud, Chapter Eternal).
+In 1955, Nancy was initiated into Chapter BT, Worthington, her mother's chapter.
 She became a charter member and first president of Chapter DO, Minneapolis, and later a charter member of Chapter EZ, St. Anthony, MN (Minneapolis suburb).

-Her husband, Vern, is a retired attorney and real estate investor.
-They have two daughters: Elizabeth (Betsy), Chapter EZ, a graduate of Cottey College and the University of Minnesota Law School, and Debra Hoium Lindstrom, Chapter AK, Ohio, a graduate of the U.S. Air Force Academy, North Carolina State University and the University of Minnesota.
+Nancy married her husband, Vern, in 1961 and had two daughters: Elizabeth (Betsy), Chapter EZ, a graduate of Cottey College and the University of Minnesota Law School, and Debra Hoium Lindstrom, Chapter AU/New Mexico, a graduate of the U.S. Air Force Academy, North Carolina State University and the University of Minnesota.